contentstack/ui-extensions-sdk/README.md

 - **[Star Ratings](https://github.com/contentstack/extensions/tree/master/ratings)** - Lets you provide rating by choosing number of stars

-- **[Marketo Forms](https://github.com/contentstack/extensions/tree/master/marketo-forms)** - Lets you fetch and display the list of your existing Marketo forms into the field of your content type.

 - **[Brightcove](https://github.com/contentstack/extensions/tree/master/brightcove)** - Lets you fetch and display your Brightcove videos into a field of your content type.

 - **[Shopify](https://github.com/contentstack/extensions/tree/master/shopify)** - Lets you load products of your Shopify store into the field of your content type.